 Getting a message that something went wrong.
 Please try again later?

-- This error usually shows up when you already activated Alexa.
+- This error usually shows up when you have already activated Alexa.
 Check if Alexa is listed as active and if so, turn it off.

 Seeing the message that it Couldn’t Connect or Connection Lost?